A Practical Guide to Portuguese Prepositions

 Meanwhile, use para for more permanent or long-duration moves, or when the destination is the final goal of the journey.

 • “Vou para Lisboa uns dias.” — “I’m going to Lisbon for a few days.”
-(Strangely, keeping it vague with uns dias strengthens the sense of a longer, more definite stay).
+(Keeping it vague with uns dias actually strengthens the sense of a longer, more definite stay.)

 • “Eles mudaram-se para o Porto.” — “They moved to Porto.”